-1. Reinstall any other GemStone products that modify kernel classes.
+1. Reinstall any other GemStone products that modify kernel classes

 If you use GemConnect or GemBuilder for Java, you must reinstall the appropriate version into your repository at this time.
-Version 3.1 requires new versions of these products.
+Version 3.2 requires new versions of these products.
 Contact GemStone Technical Support for more information.

-To install, use the procedure in the installation guide for the specific product.
+To install, use the procedure in the Installation Guide for that product.

-2. Recompile application code by filein
+2. Recompile application code

-The upgrade process requires filein of all customer code, in order to recompile to the new bytecodes and classes introduced in version 3.0.
-You should have fileins available, from step 1 on page 26.
+The upgrade process requires all executable methods to be recompiled, to use the new bytecodes and classes introduced in version 3.0.
+You should have fileins available, from step 1 on page 28.
+Alternatively, you may iterate classes in your image and recompile each one.